salatiel6/workers-payment/README.md

 if not os.path.isfile(file):
     raise FileError()
 ```
-If not, a custom error is raised, explainig what happened, and what should be done:
+If not, a custom error is raised `FileError`, explainig what happened, and what should be done:
 ```
 The employee schedule file was not found.
 Please attach your file in the root of the project
 By default, the file should be called 'worked_schedules.txt'.
 But you can use another name.
 Just remember to put your custom file name in the params of payment() function
 ```
----
-After validating that the file exists, the function read its content, allocating every line inside worked schedules list:
+After validating that the file exists, the function read its content, allocating every line inside `worked_schedules` list:
 ```
 f = open(file, "r")
     worked_schedules = f.readlines()
     f.close()
 ```
----

 Then, for every line, we create an instance of the `Employee` class:
 ```
 for worked_schedule in worked_schedules:
     employee = Employee(worked_schedule.rstrip())
 ```
-> *Obs**: The `Employee` class, can be called just passing the schedule string in the right format, e.g:
+> *Obs**: The `Employee` class, can be called just passing the schedule string in the right format:
 > ```
 > >>> from ioet_challenge.src.employee import Employee
 > >>> worker_schedule = "ROBERT=MO06:00-12:00,WE11:00-15:00,TH01:00-03:00,FR15:00-18:00,SA19:00-21:00"